|MAN ND323F (A95)|

 |Emission Standard||Euro V (EGR)|

 The 12.8-metre long concept bus is built on a MAN A95 chassis and packed with new features such as seats with headrests, USB charging ports, stylish interior lighting and a Passenger Information Display System, that gives real-time information on the next bus-stop along its route, integrated with bus stop announcements.
-The LTA intends to trial the bus for six months, until 30 September 2017.

 First exhibited at the Our Bus Journey Carnival at Ngee Ann City in March 2016, the bus made its revenue service debut on Monday, 13 March 2017, and is one of two concept buses commissioned by LTA to provide the public with a glimpse of how buses would look like in the future, the other being an Alexander Dennis Enviro500 (2015 Facelift) which will not be entering revenue service trials.